 The Misconception of TV Measurement

 As it turns out, many marketers are misattributing the success of their campaigns to digital.
 In reality, multiplatform TV advertising has a significant halo effect on search, display, and short-form video advertising within integrated campaigns.
 On average, 18% of the return on investment that’s typically attributed to these three channels actually should be credited to TV.

 This discovery is in line with the fact that marketers surveyed reported a confidence level of 1.8 out of five when asked to rank how confident they were in attributing results from TV.
 They reported a much higher confidence level in measuring digital channel efforts — yet ironically, they are misattributing those campaigns, which illustrates the disconnect between how they perceive their campaign performance versus reality.

 So, now that you’re aware that you might not be properly attributing your campaigns, what’s the solution?
 It’s pretty simple: cross-channel measurement.
 This will enable you to attribute purchase decisions to specific touchpoints, as well as identify how your media mix is performing holistically so that you can optimize your spend.

 The Role of Location Data

-Not only does it provide insight into post-campaign performance in the offline world, but it also enables you to optimize your campaigns for value, reducing your waste and spend.
+Not only does it provide insight into post-campaign performance and incremental visits in the offline world, but it also enables you to optimize your campaigns for value, reducing your waste and spend.
 With cross-channel measurement, you can allocate proportional credit to each marketing touchpoint across all channels to see which combinations of media do best.
 As follows, you can adjust your media spend accordingly so that you can get maximum ROAS.